 Is it really back to a pandemic-level warning stage

-| Question | Official assessment | What this means |
+| Question | Official assessment | |

 |---|---|---|

-| WHO global risk level | As of mid-2025, it was lowered from high to moderate | It does not mean coronavirus is gone, but it does mean this is not the highest crisis stage like the early pandemic period |
+What this means It does not mean coronavirus is gone, but it does mean this is not the highest crisis stage like the early pandemic period | ||

-| Whether there is an international public health emergency | WHO ended the PHEIC in May 2023 | Right now, it is a stage of monitoring within a routine management system rather than an emergency |
+| Whether there is an international public health emergency | WHO ended the PHEIC in May 2023 | |

-| Signal of variant spread | The share of some variants is increasing, but evidence of increased severity is limited | Even if the variant news is big, it means the real risk check looks at spread and severity separately. |
+| Signal of variant spread | The share of some variants is increasing, but evidence of increased severity is limited | |

-| US CDC position | They monitor it as a respiratory virus that is not an emergency, but still causes a big disease burden. | It is not 'over' and not 'panic' either.
-They see it as a target for ongoing management. |
+| US CDC position | They monitor it as a respiratory virus that is not an emergency, but still causes a big disease burden. | |

-| Gap from the news headline | The media shares strong warnings, but official wording is usually closer to 'tracking is needed, but too much fear should be avoided.' | So if you only look at the headline, it can seem exaggerated, but if you look at the data too, it reads as a manageable risk. |
+| Gap from the news headline | The media shares strong warnings, but official wording is usually closer to 'tracking is needed, but too much fear should be avoided.' | |

 So how should we read this news?